-The Management Board of AS PRFoods is comprised of one member - Indrek Kasela - who as per the supervisory board's decision serves as the sole member of the management board since 02.02.2015.
+The Management Board of AS PRFoods is composed of one member - Indrek Kasela - who as per the supervisory board's decision serves as the sole member of the management board since 02.02.2015.
 The management board is independent in its day-to-day management of the business, protects the best interests of all shareholders and thereby ensures the company's sustainable development in accordance with the set objectives and strategy.
 It is also responsible for the internal control and risk management processes in the company.

 The Supervisory Board of AS PRFoods appoints management board members for a three-year term.
 The articles of association prescribe the management board to consist of one to four members.
-On the meeting held on 15.11.2017 the supervisory board decided to extend the current management board member Indrek Kasela's term of office by 3 years, until 15.11.2020.
 Indrek Kasela (born 1971), holds LL.M (Master of Laws) degree from the New York University (1996), BA degree in law from the University of Tartu (1994).

 In addition to the management board member position of AS PRFoods, Mr Kasela serves as a member of management board in almost all the Group entities and also in non-Group entities (such as Lindermann, Birnbaum & Kasela OÜ, ManageTrade OÜ ja NBLJK OÜ, etc).
-He serves as a supervisory board member of AS Toode, ELKE Grupi AS, ELKO Grupa AS, Salva Kindlustuse AS, Ridge Capital AS, AS Ekspress Grupp, Elering AS, SA Avatud Eesti Fond, Baltijas Apdrošinašanas Nams AAS.
+He serves as a supervisory board member of AS Toode, ELKE Grupi AS, ELKO Grupa AS, EPhaG AS, Salva Kindlustuse AS, Ridge Capital AS, AS Ekspress Grupp, Elering AS, SA Avatud Eesti Fond, Tulundusühistu Tuleva, Eesti Avamere Vesiviljelejate Ühistu.
 Furthermore, he is involved in companies and NPOs, incl. domiciled abroad.